G. C. Bharuka: Career

 Bharuka started his legal practice at the Patna High Court in 1968.
 In 1984 he became a senior lawyer following which in 1990 he was elevated to the bench in Patna High Court.
-In 1994, he was transferred to the High Court of Karnataka where he served as a Judge until his retirement in June 2003 as the acting Chief Justice.
+In 1994, he was transferred to the High Court of Karnataka where he served as a judge until his retirement in June 2003 as the acting Chief Justice.

 He played an instrumental role is implementing information technology practices in the Indian judicial system with introduction of computers for the first time at Patna High Court.
-After being transferred to the High Court of Karnataka in 1994, he automated the courts starting from subordinate to the high court.
+After being transferred to the High Court of Karnataka in 1994, he automated the courts there, starting from subordinate to the high court.

-In 2004, keeping the automation of Karnataka courts as a role model, Bharuka was recommended by the Honourable Chief Justice of India to the Union Cabinet to setup an e-committee for automation of all courts across India.
+In 2004, keeping the automation of Karnataka courts as a role model, Bharuka was recommended by the Chief Justice of India to the Union Cabinet to set up an e-committee for automation of all courts across India.
 Bharuka was appointed as the chairman of the e-committee in 2005.
 Justice Bharuka was appointed as the chairman to formulate the National Policy and Action Plan for Information and Communication Technology Enablement of the Indian Judiciary and suggest measures for management related changes.

 He was also chairman of the National Anti-Doping Tribunal, New Delhi, and a regular visiting faculty in the National Judicial Academy, Bhopal and Chanakya National Law University, Patna.

 His work on judicial reforms was internationally recognized.
 He was engaged by the Asian Development Bank as an external consultant for its India Administration of Justice – Technical Assistance Report (2003–04).
 He was also engaged by Deloitte India as an external consultant for improvement of the judicial system in Kenya through e-governance (2008–09).
 He was engaged by PricewaterhouseCoopers as project leader in a United Nations Development Programme project for process mapping of the criminal justice system in Bangladesh and suggesting ways for implementation of ICT.
 In 2013–14, the World Bank engaged him in their project for studying Land Governance in India and preparing a national document.
 Justice Bharuka was involved in a module concerning dispute resolution.

 He was awarded the Skotch Challengers Award for ICT in Judiciary in March 2006.